ios-xr/iosxr-ansible/README.md

     ssh -p 57722 root@x.x.x.x ip netns exec default ifconfig

   NOTE: "nsenter" is part of the util-linux package which allows program to
         be running in other process namespace.
-In the example, "ifconfig" is run in "init" process namespace.
-Alternatively, you can use "ip netns" command to do the same thing.
+In the example, notice that the "ifconfig" returns different interfaces that is because the second one is run in "init" process namespace.
+Alternative to using "nsenter", you can use "ip netns" command to do the same thing.
 The "default" namespace used by "ip netns" is defined in /var/run/netns.

+- Edit Ansible and Python environment as needed in ansible_env and source it
+  * cd <ws>/iosxr-ansible/remote
+  * vi ansible_env
+  * source ansible_env

-- Configure Ansible to use port 57722
+- Configure Ansible configuration to use port 57722 and connect to "root" user
   * edit your ansible config file (default is /etc/ansible/ansible.cfg) with following values